Skip to content

 • Know the Warning Signs: Even with proactive care, always seek immediate medical attention if you experience acute cardiovascular symptoms like chest pain, shortness of breath, or unexplained jaw or arm pain.

-Does having Sjögren's syndrome mean I will get heart disease?
+Does having Sjögren's disease mean I will get heart disease?

 How does inflammation from Sjögren's affect my arteries?